fhrach4/HrachBlog/wip/2016-10-3_dynamic-music-in-games.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Kj0-aWXkolQ" frameborder="0"
 allowfullscreen></iframe>

 Bubble Man's stage is a far-cry from Metal Man's, and the difference in the music shows.
 Instead of a constant fight against moving platforms and constantly shooting enemies, the biggest nuisance in Bubble Man's stage is the spikes and difficult jumps.
-This is reflected in the more laid back, and almost calming atmosphere
+This is reflected in the more laid back, and almost calming atmosphere.
+The song is almost playful and jumpy, taking a bit of the edge off of quite a few of the difficult jumps in the stage.

+And it's impossible to talk about Mega Man II without mentioning the famous Wily Castle 1 & 2 theme:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/N4VtxWRfPOk" frameborder="0"
+allowfullscreen></iframe>

+This theme is so well know because it's both awesome to listen to and perfectly sets the tone for the final stretch of the game.
+It's triumphant, with his goal in sight, Megaman charges forward towards the final boss.
+It's ominous, with certain parts creating a sense of dread of the difficult challenge ahead.
+It's upbeat, creating a powerful sense of confidence in the player, pumping them up for the rest of the gauntlet.

+As technology improved, it became possible to store enough music on a cartage to have more dynamic music which changed to fit what was happening on screen more effectively.

+TODO: